 Instructions

-• Heat the olive oil in a large deep skillet that fits the spaghetti when flat.
+• Heat the olive oil in a large, deep skillet.

-• Add the onions and garlic, a teaspoon of chili flakes, a teaspoon of dried oregano, a generous pinch of sea salt and freshly ground pepper.
+• Add the chopped onions and garlic, a teaspoon of chili flakes, a generous pinch of sea salt, and freshly ground pepper.

-Cook until onions and garlic are soft, transparent and aromatic, about 3 minutes.
+Cook until the onions and garlic are soft, transparent, and aromatic, about 3 minutes.

 • Add the tomatoes and stir.
-Cook tomatoes for 5-7 minutes over medium-high heat, stirring often.
+Cook the tomatoes for 5-7 minutes over medium-high heat, stirring often.

 Season with sea salt and freshly ground pepper to taste.

-• Top the tomatoes with the pasta and pour 4½ cups of water.
-Add a pinch or two of sea salt.
+• Mix the tomatoes with the pasta and pour 5 cups of water.
+Add a couple of basil leaves.

 • Season to taste with sea salt and freshly ground pepper.

-Drizzle some extra virgin olive oil and top with parmesan if you like.
+• Serve the fresh tomato pasta in bowls with fresh basil leaves.ย Drizzle some extra virgin olive oil and top with Parmesan if you like.

 Notes

-Fully immerse the pasta in the water.
-The spaghetti will soften as soon as the water starts to boil.
-Gently start stirring to avoid parts of the pasta sticking together.
+• Fully immerse the pasta in the water.
+It will soften as soon as the water starts to boil.
+Gently stir to prevent parts of the pasta from sticking together.

 Nutrition